Skip to main content

 Working Groups

-Through periodic meetings and the organisation of ad hoc activities, the Italy China Council Foundation Working Groups allow network members to proactively share ideas, projects, problems and best practices in order to improve their positioning and expand their business.
-At the same time, the Groups elaborate policy documents and in-depth studies useful to understand the state of the art of sectoral dynamics on the Italy-China axis.
+Through regular meetings and the organization of specific activities, the Working Groups of the Italy China Council Foundation enable network members to proactively share ideas, projects, problems and best practices in order to improve their positioning and expand their business.
+At the same time, the groups draw up policy documents and in-depth studies useful for understanding the state of the art of sector dynamics on the Italy-China axis.

 Some outputs of the Groups in 2024

-Praxi Intellectual Property, Member of ICCF and co-ordinator of the Working Group Intellectual Property, produced a detailed analysis of the legal and jurisprudential context concerning the use of registered trade marks in China.
-In fact, in China, the actual use, or mere 'intention to use', of a trade mark is not a precondition for applying for its registration.
+Praxi Intellectual Property, Member of ICCF and co-ordinator of the Intellectual Property Working Group, produced a detailed analysis of the legal and jurisprudential context concerning the use of registered trademarks in China.
+In China, the actual use, or mere 'intention to use', of a trade mark is not a precondition for applying for its registration indeed.
 For a correct understanding of the relevant Chinese legislation and to better protect the identity and defensibility of the distinctive sign and reputation of the owner.

 Read HERE.

-The Working Group Logistics organised a webinar entitled 'The Suez Canal Crisis: Scenarios on the China-Europe Trade Route' to analyse, with leading experts in the field, the state of the art of the crisis and promote a closer dialogue between companies and logistics operators.
-The seminar was organised with the support of the Italian Association of Foreign Trade (AICE), the Italy-Hong Kong Association, The International Propeller Club - Port of Milan, and with the participation of Club Asia.
+The Logistics Working Group organized a webinar entitled 'The Suez Canal Crisis: Scenarios on the China-Europe Trade Route' to analyze, with leading experts in the field, the state of the art of the crisis and promote a closer dialogue between companies and logistics operators.
+The seminar was organized with the support of the Italian Association of Foreign Trade (AICE), the Italy-Hong Kong Association, The International Propeller Club - Port of Milan, and with the participation of Club Asia.
 Read HERE.

 Working Groups are an initiative aimed at fostering interaction and collaboration between ICCF member companies.
 We are at your disposal in case of specific requests or new proposals.
-For more information and membership of the Groups, please contact Dr Francesca Bonati: bonati@italychina.org.
+For more information and to join the Groups, please contact Francesca Bonati: bonati@italychina.org.